obsidian-tasks-group/obsidian-tasks/docs/getting-started/dates.md

 {:toc}
 </details>

+You don't have to use all available dates.
+Maybe due dates are sufficient for you.
+Don't over-engineer your task management.

+---

+Info
+{: .label .label-blue }
 Instead of adding an emoji and a date manually, you can use the `Tasks: Create or edit` command when creating or editing a task.
 When you use the command, you can also set dates like "Monday", "tomorrow", or "next week" and Tasks will automatically save the date in the correct format.